Disturbance-adaptive Model Predictive Control for Bounded Average Constraint Violations: Disturbance-adaptive Model Predictive Control

-Notably, the heuristic property \textbf{P1} in DAD-MPC distinguishes it from the methods in~\cite{korda2012stochastic}, which either rely solely on a similar FRI set, or requires a probabilistic invariant set based on precise disturbance distribution information.
-Although both~\eqref{eqn:dadmpc_policy} with only $u_{0|t} \in \mathbf{U}(x_t, \alpha_t)$ and the similar method in~\cite{korda2012stochastic} can guarantee the violation bounds, they may induce undesirable oscillations between $\mathcal{X}$ and $\mathcal{S}_k$.
-Such oscillatory behavior was observed in Section~\ref{sect:sim_A} when applying the method in~\cite{korda2012stochastic}.
-In contrast, DAD-MPC with \textbf{P1} can achieve smoother control performance.
-Its violation feedback loop governed by $\alpha_t$ may inherently enforce a finite lower bound on $\alpha_t$, thereby satisfying \textbf{C1} or \textbf{C2}.
-For instance, the simulation results in Section~\ref{sect:sim_A} show that the DAD-MPC controller primarily used \textbf{P1} to satisfy violation bounds and outperformed the method in~\cite{korda2012stochastic} (see Figures~\ref{fig:compare_x2}, \ref{fig:compare_Vt}, \ref{fig:alpha_t_r_t}).

-\begin{remark} The parameter $n_s$ is user-defined.
-Due to the nested property that $\mathcal{S}_{k} \subseteq \mathcal{S}_{k+1}$~\cite{korda2012stochastic}, a larger $n_s$ results in a larger maximal set $\mathcal{S}_{k}$.
+\change{Intuitively, when the average violation rate becomes too large, the controller leverages the largest disturbance set $\mathbb{W}$ and enforces $x_{t+1}\in\mathcal{X}$ for all $w_t\in\mathbb{W}$.} The parameter $n_s$ is user-defined.
+Due to the nested property that $\mathcal{S}_{k} \subseteq \mathcal{S}_{k+1}$~\citep{korda2012stochastic}, a larger $n_s$ results in a larger maximal set $\mathcal{S}_{k}$.
 Thus, a larger $n_s$ combined with a smaller $\alpha_{\text{low}}$ expands the feasible region for $\Pi$ due to~\eqref{eqn:r_t}.
-While Theorem~\ref{thm:FRI} hold for any choices of $n_s$, an inappropriate selection may lead to bad closed-loop control costs.
-For instance, if $n_s=1$ is used and $\mathcal{S}_{1}$ is relatively small, it may yield very conservative results. \end{remark}
+While Theorem~\ref{thm:FRI} holds for any choices of $n_s$, an inappropriate selection may lead to bad closed-loop control costs.
+For instance, if $n_s=1$ is used and $\mathcal{S}_{1}$ is relatively small, it may yield very conservative results.

-\begin{remark} In DAD-MPC, $w_t$ is not necessarily i.i.d.
-Therefore, it is promising to explore MPC formulations that incorporate data-driven models while accounting for model uncertainties in $w_t$~\cite{shi2024disturbance}.
-In such cases, the disturbance support $\mathcal{W}$ may depend on the system state and input, requiring the development of more practical assumptions. \end{remark}
+\begin{remark} The guarantees in Theorem~\ref{thm:FRI} rely on bounded disturbances $w_t\in\mathbb{W}$ and the resulting RCI sets.
+The process $w_t$ need not be i.i.d.
+It may capture exogenous disturbances and bounded model mismatch, as in robust MPC~\citep{marruedo2002input}. \change{Beyond the nominal linear setting, the framework applies to classes of systems for which RCI sets are computationally obtainable, such as linear systems with parametric uncertainty~\citep{grieder2003robust,liu2019full} and certain nonlinear systems with difference-of-convex dynamics~\citep{fiacchini2010computation}.} Furthermore, the bounded-disturbance assumption can be relaxed by replacing the worst-case RCI set with a backup-policy mechanism, as discussed in~\citep{shi2026disturbance}. \end{remark}